Nez Perce Tribe

 Nez Perce Tribe Information

-Today, the Nez Perce Indian Reservation consists of 750,000 acres, and tribal offices are headquartered in Lapwai, Idaho.
-In addition, the Tribe retained Article 3 rights to hunt, fish, gather and pasture livestock on ceded lands and retained access to Usual and Accustomed areas from Willamette Falls to Montana.
+Today, the Nez Perce Indian Reservation covers 750,000 acres, with tribal headquarters in Lapwai, Idaho.
+Despite centuries of upheaval and hardship, the Nez Perce retain treaty-reserved rights to hunt, fish, gather, and pasture livestock on their ancestral lands, reaching from Willamette Falls to the mountains of Montana.

 Image title

 The Nez Perce have been instrumental in bringing fall chinook and coho salmon back from the brink of extinction.
 The Tribe boasts a significant hatchery program, operating two hatcheries and co-managing the Dworshak Fish Hatchery with the Department of Fish and Wildlife Service.
-The Nez Perce are very active in implementing watershed restoration activities as well, more than any single entity within this area.Image title
+The Nez Perce are also very active in implementing watershed restoration activities, more so than any single entity within this area.Image title

-The Tribe owns and manages The Clearwater River Casino and Lodge (link) that features an event center, restaurants and a hallway filled with traditional arts on loan from the Nez Perce National Historical Park.
+The Tribe welcomes visitors to experience Nez Perce culture and hospitality at several tribally owned enterprises.
+The Clearwater River Casino and Lodge features an event center, restaurants and a hallway filled with traditional arts on loan from the Nez Perce National Historical Park.
 Outside the property is a cultural walk with a large statue of Chief Joseph, one of the most famous tribal leaders in American history.
-Other tribal offerings for visitors include the It’se Ye-Ye Casino, The Camas Express Convenience Store, Nez Perce Express, Red Wolf Golf Club and Zims Hot Springs.
+Other tribal offerings for visitors include the Red Wolf Golf Club Zims Hot Springs, It’se Ye-Ye Casino, Camas Express Convenience Store and Nez Perce Express.

 Contact information: